-- Support of volunteers in the development of consciential and professional qualifications needed to perform their areas of activity within the organization.
+- Support of volunteers and staff members in the development of consciential and professional qualifications needed to perform their areas of activity within the organization.

 - Strive to create an atmosphere of transparency and sincerity that provides constructive open communication to help individuals to increase self-knowledge, develop self-awareness, and evolve, without stigmatization or inappropriate labeling.
 Staff members and other individuals are encouraged to join this welcoming and positive environment.

 - Considers its students, volunteers, members, collaborators, and friends who share its scientific and ethical principles to be the most important element in the work.

 - The IAC is a reflection of (1) its body of instructors, i.e. those who directly assist by teaching information that can be vital and libertarian to human beings, and (2) its body of researchers, i.e. those who conduct scientific experiments, scholarly works, and publish their findings, thus systematizing knowledge and performing analysis of phenomena to help expand the field.

 - Instructors strive for a well-informed, expert view of the topics taught, so as to be able to transmit the most accurate and meaningful information possible in a universalistic and multidisciplinary manner while, at the same time, being open-minded.
 Through their practical experience, instructors help to create a larger consensus of the body of knowledge and are thus coherent with what they teach.